 - High School Comprehensive

-Not only is ensemble singing universal across all cultures, many composers such as Purcell, Bach, Gluck, Haydn, Schubert, and Mendelssohn were accomplished child choristers and subsequently composers of vocal masterpieces.
+Not only is ensemble singing universal across all cultures, many composers such as Purcell, Bach, Gluck, Haydn, Schubert, and Mendelssohn were accomplished child choristers.
 Through the study of choral repertoire spanning various periods and styles, students develop sight-singing skills, comfort with score reading, and music literacy.
 Diller-Quaile choruses for grade one and older perform in the School’s large ensemble concerts each semester.

 2. Dalcroze Eurhythmics (2 years minimum)